 Above the oval window is the canal for facial nerve.
 Its bony covering may sometimes be congenitally dehiscent and the nerve may lie exposed making it very vulnerable to injuries or infection.
 Above the canal for facial nerve is the prominence of lateral semicircular canal.
 Just anterior to the oval window, the medial wall presents a hook-like projection called the processus cochlear informis.

-The tendon of tensor tympani takes a turn here to get attachment to the neck of malleus.
+The tendon of tensor tympani takes a turn here to get the attachment to the neck of the malleus.
 The cochleariform process also marks the level of the genu of the facial nerve.
 Medial to the pyramid is a deep recess called sinus tympani which is bounded by the subiculum below and the ponticulus above.

 The lateral wall is formed largely by the tympanic membrane and to a lesser extent by the bony outer attic wall called the scutum.
 The tympanic membrane is semitransparent and forms a “window” into the middle ear.

 It is a large, air-containing space in the upper part of mastoid and communicates with the attic through the aditus.
 Its roof is formed by the tegmen antri which separates it from the middle cranial fossa.
 The lateral wall of antrum is formed by a plate of bone which is on an average 1.5 cm thick in the adult.
 It is marked externally, on the surface of mastoid by suprameatal (MacEwen’s) triangle.

 Aditus is an opening through which the attic communicates with the antrum.
 The bony prominence of the horizontal canal lies on its medial side while the fossa incudis, to which is attached the short process of incus, lies laterally.
 Facial nerve courses just below the aditus.